 Dr. Pace: So, I think, I guess I have two thoughts on it.
 I certainly do think that someone who's, you know, 25 and generally healthy -- there's actually mixed data on whether they actually need a physical exam every year, but putting even the physical exam aside, it can be incredibly valuable to have a relationship with a primary care provider for those times when you are sick.
 It's incredibly challenging to go in when you are sick and meet with somebody who doesn't know your baseline, know you, your values, your usual level of activity, things like that.
 So, just having someone who you're establishing a relationship with, just in case, is really important.
 As you get older, 30, 40 on up, where there’re actual aspects of preventative care that you need to meet with the doctor about or a nurse practitioner provider.
-So, you know, I think especially 40 onward, you certainly need to have somebody who's your point person for working on general wellness, and I think most of us, you know, even starting in our 20's have a few chronic conditions that are at play for us, whether it's anxiety or just struggling with stress or whether it's thinking about your family planning, things like that -- almost everybody has some issue related to that that they need a primary care provider's support around.
+So, you know, I think especially 40 onward, you certainly need to have somebody who's your point person for working on general wellness, and I think most of us, you know, even starting in our 20's have a few chronic conditions that are at play for us, whether it's anxiety or just struggling with stress or whether it's thinking about your family planning, things like that -- almost everybody has some issue related to that that they need a provider's support around.

 Melanie: And Dr. Worcester, the American Academy of Pediatrics has been recommending a medical home for quite a while now, and is pediatrics a part of this?
 People don't typically think of primary care providers or family medicine now being involved with pediatrics as well, so speak about how pediatrics comes into this picture.

-Dr. Worcester: Well, for us, at Boston Medical Center, we're an adult practice, but what we've done is collaborate with our pediatric and adolescent clinics here at Boston Medical Center to continue that primary care relationship because as we know, as kids and adolescents get older, they need to be transitioned to a new physician and that's many times difficult for some patients because they've been -- many times -- being followed by the same doctor for 18 years and then having to transition to a new doc -- to a new practice -- can be distressing to some.
-So, I think collaborating with our other primary care specialists, I think has been a nice way to bridge that gap for patients so that they actually get established with a new primary care physician.
+Dr. Worcester: Well, for us, at Boston Medical Center, we're an adult practice, but what we've done is collaborate with our pediatric and adolescent clinics here at Boston Medical Center to continue that relationship because as we know, as kids and adolescents get older, they need to be transitioned to a new physician and that's many times difficult for some patients because they've been -- many times -- being followed by the same doctor for 18 years and then having to transition to a new doc -- to a new practice -- can be distressing to some.
+So, I think collaborating with our other specialists, I think has been a nice way to bridge that gap for patients so that they actually get established with a new primary care physician.

 Melanie: So, Dr. Pace, wrap it up for us with your idea of this primary care model, what you want listeners to know about it at Boston Medical Center and what you really want them to hear about being involved in their own healthcare and being their own best health advocate?